top of page

 Is Hell Really "Hell"?

 Students of John Milton's epic Paradise Lost cannot soon forget his Biblical description of hell.
 Writing out of his own blindness, Milton paints hell as a place of "darkness visible."
-Not only is hell a place of palpable darkness, it is an abyss of sulfurous flames in which the newly cast Lucifer, now Satan, rolls in thunderous pain as the embodiment of Leviathan.
-But it is Satan himself who defines hell also as a state of mind, a state which, in his rebellion, he deceive
+Not only is hell a place of palpable darkness; it is an abyss of sulfurous flames in which the newly cast Lucifer, now Satan, rolls in thunderous pain as the embodiment of Leviathan.
+But it is Satan himself who defines hell also as a state of mind--a state which, in his rebellion, he deceive

 cjoywarner